XAI Beyond Classification: Interpretable Neural Clustering: Interpretable Neural Clustering

-In this section, we first show how to reformulate \textit{k}-means as a neural network and then conduct convergence analysis on the proposed \textit{k}-meansNet followed by the discussions on interpretability.
+In this section, we first show how to recast the vanilla $k$-means objective to a differentiable one on which a neural layer is built.
+Then, we discuss the interpretability of our model from the perspective of XAI, followed by the convergence proofs.